Clear Choices Clean Water

 Become a Water Supporter

 Everyone has a role to play!
-You can help us insure Clear Choices Clean Water’s success and affordability by becoming part of this Water Supporters group.
-The Clear Choices Clean Water offers three standard levels of giving to support specific program elements as well as welcomes individualize giving.
+You can help us ensure Clear Choices Clean Water’s success and affordability by directing your donation to Clear Choices Clean Water and becoming a Water Supporter.
 No donation is too small or too large to be a Water Supporter.
-All Water Supporters are equally recognized and appreciated.
-All donations are tax-deductible and will be utilized specifically for the Clear Choices Clean Water’s program and its related efforts.
+Your donation as a Water Supporter can be publicly recognized or remain anonymous.
+All donations are tax-deductible and will be utilized specifically for the Clear Choices Clean Water program and its related efforts.